shoeffner/ann3depth/docs/documentation.md

 specifically for the Computer Vision workgroup we are affiliated with, we would receive walltimes of 36 hours[^walltime].
 While it is possible to resubmit a job after 36 hours, if can be cumbersome to do this every one and a half.
-That's the main purpose for having the keepalive job: While it performs all initializations and creates the cluster specificationns, it is mostly there to resubmit jobs before their walltime ends and shut down the old jobs.
+That is the main purpose for having the keepalive job: While it performs all initializations and creates the cluster specificationns, it is mostly there to resubmit jobs before their walltime ends and shut down the old jobs.
 Its most important task is to resubmit itself just before it dies, to keep the loop running.

-[^walltime]: There are even finer differences, but the problem is really just that we can't just have our jobs running forever and have to watch out for how long we can run them.
+[^walltime]: There are even finer differences, but the problem is really just that we can not just have our jobs running forever and have to watch out for how long we can run them.

 In case of failure of a single task, the keepalive job will not attempt to